 You should be focused on keeping yourself safe.
 It is not your responsibility to stop a drunk driver.
 You don’t know the mind-state of the driver and things could turn dangerous quickly should you choose to intervene.

 This is why you should have a passenger call the police.
 If you’re by yourself, call the police on your own phone.
 Hands Free Laws allows for phone calls to emergency services in the case of physical danger to other people.
 A drunk driver can cause fatal damage, so this qualifies as an exemption.

 Take note of the make, model, and color of the car.
 And if you’re behind the vehicle, try to get the license plate but don’t put yourself in harm’s way.
 Give the police all of this information plus the location and direction of the vehicle.

 What to Do in Case of an Accident

-A Nashville accident attorney can help in the unfortunate case that something goes wrong.
+An accident attorney can help in the unfortunate case that something goes wrong.
 Bart Durham Injury Law has been helping victims of drunk driving accidents in the Nashville area for decades.
 We have the experience and knowledge necessary to get you the help you deserve.